1997MarsRover/Small-LMs/TensorOp/README.md

 <div style="display: flex; justify-content: center; align-items: center;"><img src="assets/tensor.png" alt="Tensor Image" style="width:40%; height: 40%;">
 </div>

-But what is a Tensor really? a tensor is a -dimensional matrix.
+But what is a Tensor really?
+If you use NumPy, then you have used Tensors (a.k.a. ndarray). a tensor is a -dimensional matrix.
 Okay, but what is a torch.Tensor?
 Specifically, what actually happens when the following piece of code is run: a = torch.tensor(1.0, requires_grad=True).
 It turns out that PyTorch will allocate the data on the heap and returns the pointer to that data as a shared pointer 1

 What happens when you create a tensor in using torch.tensor?